josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 ### WP Engine's reaction

-Following all this, WP Engine—quite understandably—doesn't really care for all of their users seeing that negative messaging in their wp-admin.
+WP Engine—quite understandably—doesn't really care for all of their users seeing that smear blog post in their wp-admin.
 So, WP Engine finds a way to block the news feed on WP Engine sites.

 That would be questionable in a vacuum, to be sure.
 But we're steeped in context at this point.
-(A lot of users either turn it off or ignore it on their own anyway, for what it's worth.)
+(A lot of users either turn off the news feed, or ignore it on their own anyway, for what it's worth.)
+I have to assume this was only meant to be temporary, until the post cycled out of the most recent headlines, but either way: maybe not great, but probably not very impactful.

 Following WordCamp US, WP Engine _also_ sent a [cease-and-desist](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf) to Automattic.
 It's pretty damning, and does a good job laying out all the points I tried to cover above.
 (In short: Matt tried to extort money from WP Engine for spurious licensing claims, and used disinformation, or at least heavily slanted data, to do it.)